-At any rate, Greep appeared at the final of these shows, booked at local Bushwick hipster haunt Sultan Room, wearing a baseball cap, a well-fitted button up shirt and dress pants, like an incredibly intense college freshman.
+At any rate, Greep appeared at the final of these shows, booked at local Bushwick hipster haunt Sultan Room, wearing a baseball cap, a well-fitted button up shirt and dress pants, looking the part of an incredibly intense college freshman.
 Nevertheless, his presence was felt.
 “It’s nice that you’re all here,” said opener Wendy Eisenberg, midway through playing her latest solo album, and normally a touring guitarist for hipster jazz guitarist Bill Orcutt.
 “And then the rocker will start or whatever.”

 The rocker did start, indeed, proceeding through a run of three songs presumably from his upcoming album, all unreleased, including the slight, gothic Mark E. Smith homage “Walk Up,” formerly an unreleased Black Midi song called “Lumps.”
 By now, the song sounded thinner and slinkier, percussions now animated by a dueling pair of drummers, Charlie Schefft, on hire from his day job in the indie jazz group On a Limb, and Santiago Moyano, a Colombian salsa drummer in a floral shirt, who followed Greep along through elaborately-written musical notation on an iPad.
 Toward the end of every set, Greep graciously gave him a break from doing this and, instead, allowed Moyano to lead the group through a run of an old Willie Colón song.